sudharavali/Write-Count-Prediction-for-Encrypted-Main-Memory/report1/report1.md

 To predict the write count of a memory block:

-- Firstly, we should be able to **predict the address of the memory block before the actual access**
+- Firstly, model should be able to **predict the address of the memory block before the actual access**
-- Secondly, we should be able to make an **intelligent guess about the write count** of the address which will be accessed
+- Secondly, model should be able to make an **intelligent guess about the write count** of the address which will be accessed

 ### Design